TiendaNube/api-docs/guides/Payment Provider/README.md

 Pretty much a standard redirect payment flow:

 1. The merchant's website sends the order to the Payment Provider.
-2. The Payment Provider proceses the order, creates a *payment preference* and returns a redirect URL.
+2. The Payment Provider processes the order, creates a *payment preference* and returns a redirect URL.
 3. The buyer is redirected to the Payment Provider’s website.
 4. The buyer follows the checkout flow.
     - If the buyer has an account on the Payment Provider and Wallet features are supported, this flow has a very smooth UX.